stegiks/RealTimeCardEstimator/README.md

     Histograms are used to divide data values into different intervals (buckets) and record the frequency of data in each bucket ([HistogramBucketed.hpp](CardinalityEstimation/include/HistogramBucketed.hpp)).
 Two key classes for the histogram implementation are the following.

 - __Buckets__:
     Of course, having a histogram structure that contains all the possible values is not feasible in practice.
-To address this issue, we use a class named [`Bucket`](CardinalityEstimation/include/Bucket.hpp) that contains a range of values and their frequencies.
+To address this issue, we use a class named [`Bucket`](CardinalityEstimation/include/Bucket.hpp) that groups a range of values and their frequencies.
 The HistogramBucketed class employs Bucket objects to track value frequencies across specified ranges.
 To enhance estimation accuracy, each Bucket is further divided into sub-buckets.
 This hierarchical structure allows for more precise frequency tracking when it is required.

 - __BinaryCache__:
     The [`BinaryCache`](CardinalityEstimation/include/BinaryCache.hpp) class is used in the estimation when we have greater (>) as an operation in the query.
-Instead of iterating through all the buckets and adding their frequencies, we use a binary structure where in each lower level we have smaller intervals that contain the right ammount of elements to add to the final result.
-This way we can achieve a logarithmic complexity in the estimation process while keeping the memory usage low.
+Instead of iterating through all the buckets and summing their frequencies, we employ a binary structure, where each lower level represents smaller intervals, precomputed to contain the correct number of elements for efficient aggregation.
+This approach reduces the estimation complexity to logarithmic time while maintaining minimal memory usage.

 - __HyperLogLog (HLL)__:
     The [`HLL`](CardinalityEstimation/include/HLL.hpp) class provides a fast estimation of distinct values based on the [HyperLogLog algorithm](https://en.wikipedia.org/wiki/HyperLogLog).
 The implementation of this class is based on the [HyperLogLog paper](https://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf)

 - __MCV (Most Common Value) Tracking__:
     The [`MCVTrack`](CardinalityEstimation/include/MCVTrack.hpp) class keeps counts for values that occur frequently.
-This helps further improve the accuracy of the estimator.
+By exploiting the tendency of common values to appear early and frequently, it significantly improves the estimator's accuracy.

 - __Third-Party Tools__:
     Besides the standard library, the project uses: